EdAlegrid/m2m-browser-client-demo/README.md

 ## Option2 - Setup Remote Devices using Windows or Linux
 #### Remote Device1

-##### Here, we don't need to install array-gpio instead the gpio output will run in simulation mode.
+Here, you don't need to install the array-gpio module but instead the gpio resources will run in simulation mode.

 ##### 1. Create a device project directory and install *m2m*.
 ```js